MODIS15/MiniProject2/README.md

 Submit in groups as in the previous projects.
 Your expected load is 16 hours/person (10 hours pr. person pr. week for two weeks; substracting lectures and reading).

 Your submission should comprise a single .zip-file containing:
-•Source code.
+•Interfaces.ISource code.
 You can use languages different from Java, but must then expect less support from teacher/TAs.
 Please clear exotic languages with course manager before beginning.
 •A file feedback.txt very briefly reporting your major obstacles and a summary of your time consumption (hours pr. group member, anonymized).
 •A file answers.txt answering the above questions.